Giesch/vibe-spam/README.md

 This is a toy chat server I've used to gain familiarity with a number of things I'm interested in.
 It only supports emoji and generated room names, so that I don't have to moderate it.

 The backend uses axum and async-graphql; the frontend uses elm-spa and elm-graphql.
 It's deployed at https://vibe-spam.fly.dev.
+Messages are stored in postgres, and published on redis channels.

 The [todo file](./todo.org) contains things I still want to fix/finish.
 The [client readme](./client/README.md) has commands related to frontend development.